Sports Betting Odds: How Betting Lines Work

 American

 American sports odds are pretty easy to learn.
-The favorite’s odds will come with a minus prefix displayed like (-115), while the underdog’s odds features a plus prefix such as (+200).
+The favorite’s odds will come with a minus prefix displayed like (-115), while the underdog’s odds feature a plus prefix such as (+200).
 Although you aren’t required to wager $100, the American odds system is easily explained based on a $100 wager.

 For example, if the odds are (-115) on a favorite, you would need to wager $115 for every $100 you sought to win.

-If the odds are (+200) on an underdog, you would risk $100 to win $200, plus recoup you original wager.
+If the odds are (+200) on an underdog, you would risk $100 to win $200, plus recoup your original wager.

 Fractional